ErjanGavalji/linode-nodebalancer-id-bug/Readme.md

 Once complete, check the IP address of the service via the Linode Web Console and set it as an A record to your domain name.

-This branch demonstrates that the external IP is not presented when the
+In this branch, the kubernetes loadbalancer service properly reports its external IP addres via the command of
+`kubectl get service -n nginx-ingress my-load-balancer`.